HeinrichHartmann/HeinrichHartmann.github.io/_posts/2016-11-15-A-Ditigal-Passport-for-Digital-Citizens.md

-2. In case a person violates the discussion policies, this person can be banned from the site without the possibility to re-join with another username.
+2. In case a person violates the discussion policies, this person can be banned from the site without the possibility to re-join with another user-name.

 3. In particular, payed trolls would have to disclose their nationality to participate, and could be banned once they have been called out once.

-4. In case a person commits a criminal offence by harassing other users or spreading propaganda the service provider can file a legal case against the user.
+4. In case a person commits a criminal offense by harassing other users or spreading propaganda the service provider can file a legal case against the user.

-On the flipside, users can be sure, that there is an effective way to enforce policies that are there for their protection.
+On the flip-side, users can be sure, that there is an effective way to enforce policies that are there for their protection.

 ### Signing of Documents and Publications